 Want to Explore The World?
-Study Abroad.

 Do you plan to take on the world?
 We'll put you in it.
 Learning without Limits is about doing and seeing at Trine.
 Imagine combining your studies with firsthand experiences—studying foreign cultures, or learning new languages.